Zamiell/isaac-faq/revive.md

 ## Example

 Below is a short example of implementing a revival item called Maggy's Tampon.
 The item will revive the player as Magdalene.
+Both TypeScript and Lua examples are provided.

 In TypeScript: